 How does your diet affect you?

 Do you think your ongoing and troubling digestive issues may be caused by something in your diet?

-If you suspect your ongoing gastrointestinal troubles may be caused by something in your diet, you’re not alone.
-At Lee Health, we’re seeing a growing number of patients with celiac disease, gluten intolerance and other food sensitivities.
+You are not alone!
+At Lee Health, we’re seeing a growing number of patients with celiac disease, gluten intolerance, and other food sensitivities.

-Our team of doctors, dietitians and other clinicians can help you distinguish between a true food allergy and food intolerance, and recommend a long-term plan for managing your diet and your health.
+Our team of doctors, dietitians, and other clinicians work together to help you distinguish between a food intolerance and a true food allergy.

-We also care for patients whose bodies cannot properly absorb nutrients from food, due to complex medical conditions like small intestine bacterial overgrowth (SIBO) and short bowel syndrome.
+We also care for patients whose bodies cannot properly absorb nutrients from food because of complex medical conditions like small intestine bacterial overgrowth (SIBO) and short bowel syndrome.